 How to be a Foster Parent for a Pug

-Foster homes are the single most important part of our rescue and are literally the difference between life and death for many of our Pugs.
+Foster homes are the single most important part of our rescue and are the difference between life and death for many of our Pugs.
 Foster homes are critical to our rescue efforts.
-A Foster home is a bridge, a safe haven.
+Oftentimes, the foster parent is the first little bit of love that pug has received.
 We do not have a facility and the Pugs must have a safe place to stay until they are adopted.
 Many have been abused, neglected, and discarded.
 They need a place to recover from emotional trauma and medical issues, to stabilize, and be loved.
 If you have always wanted a Pug, but were not sure you could commit to a Pug for the long term, fostering is a great way to enjoy a Pug with only a short-term commitment.
 BPR pays for all approved medical expenses for our foster Pugs.
 We ask that our foster homes care for the Pug and help us make the Pug a well-adjusted family pet, as well as help us decide which adopter is the right one for their Pug.
 Foster homes ALWAYS have first preference on the Pug they are fostering, if they fall in love and decide they can't allow the Pug to go to another family .
 We lovingly call those people "foster failures."
 We always hope that foster parents who adopt will also continue to foster other homeless Pugs to help us meet the demand of incoming rescue Pugs.
 We value our foster homes and work with them regularly to ensure the Pug is doing well.

 Below are basic requirements of a foster parent.
 This list is not all inclusive.